NikhileshThiru/RefNet/README.md

    - Get intelligent insights, comparisons, and research recommendations
    - The AI understands your paper context and graph relationships

+5. **Generate Review Papers**:
+   - Select papers from your graph
+   - Click "Generate Survey Paper" to create AI-powered literature review
+   - Export as PDF or text file

-5. **Navigate**: Use the back button to return to search results or start a new search.
+6. **Navigate**: Use the back button to return to search results or start a new search.

 ## API Endpoints